deborahdore/DataAnalysisAndVisualization/README.md

 - Identify key **patterns and trends** in the dataset.
 - Formulate a **hypothesis** (e.g., "Higher customer ratings lead to more sales").
-- Each student should explore a different aspect of the hypothesis (e.g. "Visualize ratings though the seasons" and " explore the age of the customer that gave the higher ratings").
+- Each student should explore at least 2 different aspect of the hypothesis (e.g. "Visualize ratings though the seasons" and " explore the age of the customer that gave the higher ratings").
 - Create **basic visualizations** to explore relationships:
   ✅ Correlation heatmaps